Listicle

-Think about the feedback you got on each section of the quiz.
 Which of these areas might be affecting your mental health?
-Click on each topic below to see more details about your results and discover some tips for making social media work FOR you and NOT AGAINST you!
+Click on each topic below to discover some tips for making social media work FOR you and NOT AGAINST you!

 It’s common for people of all ages to compare themselves and their lives with what they see on social media and then feel bad because they assume everyone else’s lives are perfect but theirs are not.
 We often forget that people tend to post only their best moments on social media and leave out the boring, difficult, or sad parts.
 Use these tips to avoid letting social comparison affect your self-esteem.